artificialsoph/artificialsoph.github.io/_posts/2018-09-21-butterfly-keys.md

 ---
-title: How to clean apple's butterfly keys with a metrocard
+title: How to clean Apple's butterfly keys with a metrocard
 layout: post
 date: 2018-09-21 18:46
 tags: howto